TeamTimpson/TeamTimpson.github.io/README.md

       3. Change the `href=""` in the `<img>` `</img>` tag to the website of the publication

 ### 3. Commit and push to Git so the changes are live
-      1. First you need to add yoru changes so Git knows you want to do something with them
+  a.
+First you need to add your changes so Git knows you want to do something with them
 ```
 git add people.html
 ```
-      2. Next you need to commit those changes and say what you've done
+  b.
+Next you need to commit those changes and say what you've done
 ```
 git commite -m 'Added a new profile for ABC'
 ```
-      3. Finally you push your committed changes to Git and it will go live on the published site
+  c.
+Finally you push your committed changes to Git and it will go live on the published site
 ```
 git push
 ```